View to the horizon of André le Nôtre’s Jardin à la française from the Château’s

 George Blagden as Louis XIV at Vaux le Vicomte in the period drama series Versailles.
 Canal+.
 (Below) in the Grand Salon.

-Selections from The Met’s Public Parks, Private Gardens: Paris to Provence exhibition portfolio — featuring some 150 works by more than 70 artists, spanning the late eighteenth through early twentieth century — can be viewed online.
-Anchored by Impressionist scenes of outdoor leisure and daily life, this rare assemblage — on exhibition in 2018 — is drawn from seven curatorial departments at The Met and supplemented by a selection of private collection loans.
+The Met’s Public Parks, Private Gardens: Paris to Provence exhibition presented some 150 works by more than 70 artists, spanning the late eighteenth through early twentieth century.
+Anchored by Impressionist scenes of outdoor leisure and daily life, this rare assemblage — on exhibition in 2018 — was drawn from seven curatorial departments at The Met and supplemented by a selection of private collection loans.
+114 Select Exhibition Objects can be viewed online.
+Along with The Met’s related videos: Claude Monet Painting in His Garden at Giverny (1915), and The Greening of Paris 1852-1870.

 The emergence of the Impressionist movement in France during the late